1ndevelopment/perplexity-cli/README.md

 # Perplexity CLI

-A command-line wrapper and GUI application for interacting with the Perplexity AI API.
+A command-line wrapper for interacting with the Perplexity AI API.
-Features both terminal and graphical interfaces with animated text output and code block rendering.

 ## Setup